Praqma/praqma-RD/pipelines/handover.md

 - clone the Jenkins as Code Praqma repo
 - clone this repo
 - you would need to create some folders for Jenkins as code as the README says.
-To pick up the work where it was left off, take the jenkins-backup folder from this repo and copy it to the proper place as the Jenkins as code README says.
+To pick up the work where it was left off, create the jenkins-backup folder as it is said in the README and replace some folders you just created with the folders from this repo (/pipelines/jenkins-backup).
 When you spin up jenkins, it will have the jobs used before.

 ## The project